SimTown

 SimTown is a 1995 video game published by Maxis, much like the best-selling SimCity but on a smaller scale.
 SimTown allows the player to construct a town consisting of streets, houses, businesses and parks and then control the people in it.
-SimTown was one of the many 'Sim' spin-offs at the time, and was targeted more towards children.
-Macintosh version was released in May 1995.
+SimTown is one of the many "Sim" spin-offs from SimCity, and was targeted more towards children.
+The Macintosh version was released in May 1995.

 The Super Famicom version of SimTown is titled SimCity Jr. (シムシティJr.) and was published by Imagineer exclusively in Japan.